ttscoff/na_gem/README.md

 It can also auto-display next actions when you enter a project directory, automatically locating any todo files and listing their next actions when you `cd` to the project (optionally recursive).
 See the [Prompt Hooks](#prompt-hooks) section for details.

+### Installation

+Assuming you have Ruby and RubyGems installed, you can just run `gem install na`.
+If you run into errors, use `sudo gem install na`.

+If you don't have Ruby/RubyGems, you can install them pretty easily with Homebrew, rvm, or asdf.
+I can't swear this tool is worth the time, but there _are_ a lot of great gems available...

 ### Features

 You can list next actions in files in the current directory by typing `na`.
 By default, `na` looks for `*.taskpaper` files and extracts items tagged `@na` and not `@done`.
 All of these can be changed in the configuration.